Extension theorems for reductive group schemes

 {\bf (a)} the kernel $\Ker(\rho)$ is a group scheme over $Y$ of multiplicative type;

-{\bf (b)} the kernel $\Ker(\rho)$ is trivial (resp. finite) if and only if $\Ker(\rho_K)$ is trivial (resp. finite);
+{\bf (b)} the kernel $\Ker(\rho)$ is trivial (resp. finite) if and only if the kernel $\Ker(\rho_K)$ is trivial (resp. is finite);

-{\bf (c)} the quotient group scheme $T/\Ker(\rho)$ is a torus and we have a closed embedding homomorphism $T/\Ker(\rho)\hookrightarrow GL_M$.}
+{\bf (c)} the quotient group scheme $T/\Ker(\rho)$ is a torus and we have a closed embedding homomorphism $T/\Ker(\rho)\hookrightarrow G$.}

 \proof The statements of the Lemma are local for the \'etale topology of $Y$.
-Thus we can assume that $Y$ is local and (cf. Proposition 2.3) that $T$ is split.
-The representation of $T$ on $M$ is a finite direct sum of representations of $T$ of rank $1$, cf. [Ja, Part I, Subsection 2.11].
-Thus $\rho$ factors as the composite of a homomorphism $\rho_1:T\to\dbG_{mA}^m$ with a closed embedding homomorphism $\dbG_{mA}^m\hookrightarrow GL_M$; here $m\in\dbN$ is the rank of $M$.
+Thus we can assume that $Y$ is local and (cf. Proposition 2.3) that $T$ and $G$ are split.
+As $Y$ is connected, the split reductive group scheme $G$ has constant Lie type.
+Thus $G$ is the pull back to $Y$ of a reductive group scheme $G_{\dbZ}$ over $\Spec\dbZ$, cf. [DG, Vol. III, Exp.
+XXV, Cor.
+1.2].
+As $G_{\dbZ}$ can be embedded into a general linear group scheme over $\Spec\dbZ$ (for instance, cf. [DG, Vol. I, Exp.
+VI${}_B$, Rm.
+11.11.1]), there exists a closed embedding homomorphism $G\hookrightarrow \pmb{GL}_M$, with $M$ a free $A$-module of rank $d\in\db N^*$.
+By replacing $\rho$ with its composite with this closed embedding homomorphism $G\hookrightarrow \pmb{GL}_M$, we can assume that $G=\pmb{GL}_M$ is a general linear group scheme over $Y$.
+The representation of $T$ on $M$ is a finite direct sum of representations of $T$ of rank $1$, cf. [J, Part I, Subsect.
+2.11].
+Thus $\rho$ factors as the composite of a homomorphism $\rho_1:T\to\dbG_{m,A}^m$ with a closed embedding homomorphism $\dbG_{d,A}^m\hookrightarrow \pmb{GL}_M$.
 The kernel $\Ker(\rho_1)$ is a group scheme over $Y$ of multiplicative type, cf. [DG, Vol. II, Exp.
 IX, Prop.
 2.7 (i)].
 As $\Ker(\rho)=\Ker(\rho_1)$, we get that (a) holds.
 As (a) holds, $\Ker(\rho)$ is flat over $Y$ as well as the extension of a finite, flat group scheme $T_1$ by a torus $T_0$.
-But $T_1$ (resp. $T_0$) is a trivial group scheme if and only if $T_{1K}$ (resp. $T_{0K}$) is trivial.
+But $T_1$ (resp. $T_0$) is a trivial group scheme if and only if $T_{1,K}$ (resp. $T_{0,K}$) is trivial.
 From this (b) follows.
-The quotient group scheme $T/\Ker(\rho)$ exists and is a closed subgroup scheme of $\dbG_{mA}^m$ that is of multiplicative type, cf. [DG, Vol. II, Exp.
+The quotient group scheme $T/\Ker(\rho)$ exists and is a closed subgroup scheme of $\dbG_{m,A}^m$ that is of multiplicative type, cf. [DG, Vol. II, Exp.
 IX, Prop.
 2.7 (i) and Cor.
 2.5].
 As the fibres of $T/\Ker(\rho)$ are tori, we get that $T/\Ker(\rho)$ is a torus.
 Thus (c) holds.\endproof

 {\bf 2.4.
 Lemma.} {\it Suppose that $k=\bar k$.
-Let $F$ be a reductive group over $\Spec(k)$.
-Let $\grn$ be a non-zero ideal of $\Lie(F)$ which is a simple left $F$-module.
-We assume that there exists a maximal torus $T$ of $F$ such that we have $\Lie(T)\cap\grn=0$.
-Then $\char(k)=2$ and $F^{\der}$ has a normal, subgroup $F_0$ which is isomorphic to $SO_{2n+1 k}$ for some $n\in\dbN^*$ and for which we have an inclusion $\grn\subseteq\Lie(F_0)$.}
+Let $H$ be a reductive group over $\Spec k$.
+Let $\grn$ be a non-zero ideal of $\Lie(H)$ which is a simple left $H$-module.
+We assume that there exists a maximal torus $T$ of $H$ such that we have $\Lie(T)\cap\grn=0$.
+Then $\char(k)=2$ and $H^{\der}$ has a normal, subgroup $F$ which is isomorphic to $\pmb{SO}_{2n+1,k}$ for some $n\in\dbN^*$ and for which we have an inclusion $\grn\subseteq\Lie(F)$.}